neuromorphicsystems/event_stream/README.md

 The `event_stream` library provides three classes: `Decoder`, `IndexedDecoder` and `Encoder`:
 - `Decoder` reads constant-size byte buffers from an Event Stream file and returns variable-size event buffers
 - `IndexedDecoder` reads the entire file when created (without storing events in memory) to build an index, and can be used to fetch events at arbitrary timestamps
+- `UdpDecoder` reads event-stream encoded UDP packets (each packet must start with a uint64 little-endian absolute timestamp then contain an ES compliant stream)
 - `Encoder` writes event buffers to a file

 Use `Decoder` if you want to process every event without delay.
 Use `IndexedDecoder` if you need to move back and forth while reading the file, for example if your are writing a file player with a clickable timeline.